Hand Hygiene Observation App

 Three attempts to get it right

-I sketched out different approaches and watched observers try to give us better data capture.
-The first two versions taught me exactly how not to design for healthcare.
+I tested different prototypes and watched observers try to give us better data capture.

 The solution